mkrevuelta/CppMoveBase64/Doc/RecyclingBuffers.md

 If you need to, you can save allocations by recycling `B64Text` and/or `BinData` objects.

-The trick consists in calling the member encode/decode functions instead of the free ones.
+The trick consists in calling the member encode/decode functions instead of the global ones.
 As a side effect, you will need to check the resulting status after every encoding/decoding operation, because these functions never throw exceptions.

 The code below illustrates this possibility:
 ```C++